XTreePath: A generalization of XPath to handle real world structural variation: Shift Analysis

 \begin{definition}

-\textbf{Attribute entropy} represents the disorder of the attribute locations with respect to XPath annotations in a sample set of pages from a domain.
+\textbf{Attribute difficulty} represents the disorder of the attribute locations with respect to XPath annotations in a sample set of pages from a domain.
 The probability that a particular XPath for an attribute will be compatible with pages from a domain given a sample of pages is formalized as: $p(x) = \frac{\text{compatible pages}}{\text{total pages}}$.
-From this we can apply Shannon's entropy shown in Eq \ref{eq:attributeentropy}
+We define attribute difficulty in Eq \ref{eq:attributeentropy}:

 \end{definition}